-EDU 581 - Desarollo del Lenguaje y Lectura (3)
+EDU 581 - Spanish Language Methods (3)

 The focus of the course will be strategies and methodologies in Spanish language development, reading readiness, and beginning reading in the primary language.
 Special emphasis will be on the current trends and social issues affecting bilingual programs including program models, instructional approaches, bilingualism and illiteracy and selection and use of primary language materials.